PseudoDevs/IamGhost/bbmd6.md

-Last updated: 2024-04-12 05:20:03
+Last updated: 2024-04-12 05:21:09
-Random Quote: So you do have a plan?
-Yeah, Mr. White!
-Yeah, science! - Jesse Pinkman
+Random Quote: From experience, it often takes a new perspective before one is able to see the light. - Elia Kane